 The courthouse of judges weren’t all too happy with Park Cha Oh Reum when the investigation into Gam Sung Woo’s judicial misconduct began (Episode 10).
 They agreed that Gam Sung Woo said some strange things, but they were vague.
 Because of that, they dismissed his requests as ones from a judge who’s a little foolish.
 She’s accused of doing all of this for some kind of recognition.
 But if that was all it was, Han Se Sang wouldn’t have reported it after speaking to Gam Sung Woo.

 Many might be criticising her again, but she’s slowly gathering more support.
 Han Se Sang expresses his support by telling her to keep going despite the chorus of disagreeing voices.
 There seems to be support from one of the few female presiding judges, too.
-Presiding Judge Oh, who Jung Bo Wang had said she would never support Park Cha Oh Reum’s cause during her efforts to hold a general judge’s meeting about sexual discrimination in Episode 5, sends her words of encouragement, too.
+Presiding Judge Oh, who Jung Bo Wang had said she would never support Park Cha Oh Reum’s cause during her efforts to hold a general judge’s meeting about gender discrimination in Episode 5, sends her words of encouragement, too.